 - 2. Asking, "How many parts are there for me to answer?" - 3.
 If necessary, annotating every part of the question to capture what each part is asking us to do as readers. - 4.
-Hunt for parts of the text that match what the question is asking.
+Hunt for parts of the text that match what the question is asking. - Today I want to teach you that readers know that some questions are tricky, so they read carefully, paying close attention to words that may quickly change what the question is asking, such as not and except.

-• Today I want to teach you that readers know that some questions are tricky, so they read carefully, paying close attention to words that may quickly change what the question is asking, such as not and except.
-Bend II: Applying Reading Skills, Strategies, and Habits We Already KnowIn New Contexts Today I want to teach you that readers refer to the text and skim for information when answering open-ended questions.
-Today I want to teach you that readers evaluate their text evidence to determine which is the strongest or most compelling.
-They do this by: I. Underlining all evidence from the text that matches what the question is asking.
-2. Ranking the evidence, asking "Which evidence is the strongest/most closely matches what the question is asking?"
-3. Rereading the question/prompt to verify their rankings Today I want to teach you that readers use multiple reading strategies at the same time when reading complex texts. (rereading, skimming, substitute synonyms for tricky words, etc.).
-Today I want to teach you that readers read all of the words on the page including heading, pictures, captions, sidebars, and diagramsbecause they know that authors use text features like "red flags" to signal that important information is coming.
-Today I want to teach you that readers revise their thoughts as they read.
+Bend II: Applying Reading Skills, Strategies, and Habits We Already Know...In New Contexts

+- Today I want to teach you that readers refer to the text and skim for information when answering open-ended questions. - Today I want to teach you that readers evaluate their text evidence to determine which is the strongest or most compelling. - They do this by: - Underlining all evidence from the text that matches what the question is asking. - 2.
+Ranking the evidence, asking "Which evidence is the strongest/most closely matches what the question is asking?" - 3.
+Rereading the question/prompt to verify their rankings - Today I want to teach you that readers use multiple reading strategies at the same time when reading complex texts. (rereading, skimming, substitute synonyms for tricky words, etc.). - Today I want to teach you that readers read all of the words on the page including heading, pictures, captions, sidebars, and diagrams--because they know that authors use text features like "red flags" to signal that important information is coming. - Today I want to teach you that readers chunk longer passages into parts and plan to pause after chunks to check their understanding. - Today I want to teach you that readers revise their thoughts as they read.
 They do this by going back in their minds and realigning what they thought the text said with what they are uncovering as they continue to read the passage.

 Bend III: Readers/writers refer back to the text as much as needed to help them feel successful.

-Readers/writers write thorough essays: Take notes on relevant information while viewing the video.
+• Take notes on relevant information while viewing the video.